United passenger’s removal sparks outrage in China

-BEIJING (AP) — Images of a bloodied passenger being forcibly removed from a United Airlines flight have drawn widespread condemnation in China following a witnesses’ report that the man said he was targeted because he was Chinese.
+BEIJING (AP) — Images of a bloodied man being forcibly removed from a United Airlines flight in Chicago drew widespread condemnation in China, where state media fueled the public’s anger with reports that noted the unidentified victim was an “Asian passenger.”

-Video of the violent incident posted on China’s popular Twitter-like microblogging service Weibo had been viewed more than 190 million times by late Tuesday.
+Video of the violent incident posted on China’s popular Twitter-like microblogging service Weibo had been viewed more than 210 million times by late Tuesday.
+Many responded with outrage over perceived bias against the passenger and some called for a boycott of the U.S.-based airline.

-Many responded with outrage over perceived ethnic bias against the passenger and ridiculed United’s response.
-Some called for a boycott of the U.S.-based airline.
+“Rubbish!” writer Su Danqing posted on Weibo.
+“When they were treating this Asian man, they never thought of human rights, otherwise they wouldn’t have done it that way.”

-Rowdiness has long been associated with air travel in China, including passengers getting into fights with crew members and a vicious assault last year on an airline check-in clerk.
+“Damn it!
+This airline must be boycotted!” said a posting from Liu Bing, a telecommunications company worker.

 Most Read Stories